 We use a hosting partner to help us store your information.

-We use DotDigital to help us send emails notifying you of jobs and other opportunities and gather statistics around email opens and clicks.
+We use Dotmailer to help us send emails notifying you of jobs and other opportunities and gather statistics around email opens and clicks.

-If you work for a client or a prospective client, we use a range of service providers to help us promote our services and manage our relationship and communication with the business you work for, including:
+If you work for a client or a prospective client, we use a range of service providers to help us promote our services and manage our relationship and communication with the business you work for, including the following.

-- HubSpot and Salesforce services to help us keep a record of information like your company e-mail, name, company telephone number and your interactions with us.
+- HubSpot and Salesforce: to help us keep a record of information like your company e-mail, name, company telephone number and your interactions with us.

-- LinkedIn Ads.
-This function enables LinkedIn to show you our advertising within the LinkedIn network.
+- LinkedIn Ads: so LinkedIn can show you our advertising within the LinkedIn network.
 We use LinkedIn Ads to build remarketing target groups for our LinkedIn campaigns.
 We do not use this mechanism to store any data.
 We cannot infer if you are a LinkedIn user.
 If you wish to opt out of our remarketing campaigns on LinkedIn, you can opt out here – https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out.

 We will share personal information with law enforcement or other authorities if required by applicable law.